UFOs: Past, Present, and Future: Holloman landing story

 Finally, a dramatized scenario of what may have occurred at Holloman Air Force Base is told by Serling.
 Three unidentified objects are detected approaching Holloman.
-Base Command contacts Edwards AFB, and try to attempt contact with the objects without success.
+Base Command proceeds to contact Edwards AFB.
+An attempt is made to establish communication with the objects without success.
 A red alert is sounded, and fighters take off.
-A helicopter with a professional photographer aboard was in the air, and shot several feet of film.
-One of the crafts break away, and seems to attempt a landing.
-A crew on the ground runs off several hundred more feet of film.
-The vehicle hovers silently perhaps ten feet off the ground before landing on three extension pads.
-Several Air Force officials and scientists at the base await outside as the craft's panel opens:
+A helicopter with a professional photographer aboard is in the air and shoots several feet of film.
+One of the craft breaks away, and seems to attempt a landing.
+A crew on the ground films several hundred more feet of footage.
+The vehicle hovers silently, perhaps 10 ft off the ground, before landing on three extension pads.
+Several Air Force officials and scientists at the base wait outside as the craft's panel opens:

-Stepping forward, are one, then two, and a third of what appear to be men, dressed in tight-fitting jumpsuits.
+Stepping forward are one, then two, and a third of what appear to be men, dressed in tight-fitting jumpsuits.
 Perhaps short, by our standards.
-With an odd blue-grey complexion, eyes set far apart, a large pronounced nose, they wear a headpiece that resembles a rope-like design.
+With an odd blue-grey complexion, eyes set far apart, a large pronounced nose, they wear a headpiece that resembles a ropelike design.
 The commander and two scientists step forward to greet the visitors.
-Arrangements are made by some sort of communication, and the group quickly retires to an inner office in the 'King 1' area.
+Arrangements are made by some sort of communication, and the group quickly retires to an inner office in the "King 1" area.
 Left behind stand a stunned group of military personnel.
 Who the visitors are, and where they're from, and what they want, is unknown.